FAQs (How to Apply)

 What forms are required to go abroad?

-There are a number of forms you and your family must sign and return to the International Programs Office by the deadline given at the first orientation meeting for each program.
+There are a number of forms you and your family must sign and return to the International Programs Office by the deadline given at the first orientation meeting for each program and online.
 Included in these is a Participant's Agreement, a legal document that has to be signed by the student and both parents in front of a Notary Public.
 For a general overview, see Student/Parent Paperwork under the For Parents section.

 What about medical coverage while traveling abroad?